codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 #### When the size is not known, but is easy to calculate: ask and allocate

-Another possible approach is to ask user to implement _two_ functions: one which would return the size needed to fit the result, and another one to perform actual operation.
+Another possible approach is to ask the user to implement _two_ functions: one which would return the size needed to fit the result, and another one to perform the actual operation.
 For example:

 <details>

 Kata task:

-> Given a positive integer `n`, return all terms of `n` top rows of Pascal's triangle, row by row, flattened into a single array.
+> Given a positive integer `n`, return all terms in the top `n` rows of Pascal's triangle flattened into a single array.

 Solution: